merchise/xotl.ql/docs/source/_revenge/scanners.rst

 For instance the instruction ``BUILD_LIST 3`` yields a token ``<BUILD_LIST_3>`` [#token-repr]_.
-The scanner actually returns the stream of tokens a map from *customized* code names to arguments.
+The scanner actually returns the stream of tokens and a map from *customized* code names to arguments.
 This means that a *customized* code must be produced per argument value found in the original instruction set.